SinclairGurny/Rocket_Sim/README.md

 ## Future Improvements:

-Adding more satellites by leveraging threading to improve framerate and accuracy.
-Add orbit perturbations, or ability to launch from ground.
-Rotate Earth.
+Adding more satellites.
+Leveraging threading to improve framerate and accuracy.
+Add orbit perturbations.
+Ability to launch rockets from ground.
+Add a rotating Earth or go to 3D.
 If you have any other ideas, feel free to tell me.